Robust-star/Medi-Caps-Connect/README.md

  - Change Password
  - Forgot Password
  - Reset Password
- - Link multiple OAuth strategies to one account
  - Delete Account
 #### User Profile Management
 The Logined user can create his/her profile and can post it on the main server.
 Only the Logined Person can create/delete/edit his/her Profile.